 - Short after-hours trading: 4:00 pm - 5:00 pm EST, instead of 4:00 pm - 8:00 pm EST

 The broker's standard commission of just $4.95 for stock and ETF trades makes OptionsHouse a perfect choice for investors looking for a bargain.
 Add

 in option contracts for an additional 50¢ per contract, and the firm is a great value.
 OptionsHouse also offers trading in futures, a rarity among

 securities brokers.
-Clients can buy and sell futures contracts until September 30, 2016 for just $1.50 per contract, another bargain.
+Clients can buy and sell futures contracts for just $2.00 per contract, another bargain.

 OptionsHouse Review Summary